*Last updated 18 September 2020

 Self Injury Support

-The helpline has been suspended.
-Text, webchat and email services still running.
+The helpline has been reinstated.
+Text, webchat and email services are still running.

 From Friday 20 March, Signpost will be moving out of the offices at Beatlie Campus.
 As a result, support for families will be changing, as shown below.